200: POLICY OF HENRICO COUNTY POLICE DIVISION

 220.20 MILITARY COURTESY

 Proper respect shall be accorded an individual’s rank.
-Each member addressing another member above his rank must address such member by that rank.
+Each member addressing another member above their rank must address such member by that rank.
 When in uniform, due respect to the flag will be shown by a hand salute.

 Discipline is a necessary function of command that must be exercised in order to maintain a police agency that is receptive to direction and control.
 Discipline is not a negative force, but a positive form of training and an important constructive leadership tool.
 Discipline and punishment should not be confused.
 Proper discipline results in an organization that voluntarily conforms to regulations.